 Minor in Japanese (TU)

-POL 331 Comparative Politics in China and Japan
+- POL 331 Comparative Politics of China and Japan

 - Concerning the culture courses listed above, it is possible that other special topics courses offered at Oglethorpe as well as certain courses offered at other colleges and through study abroad programs may also qualify, contingent upon approval by faculty teaching in the discipline.